 I totally we should make a note of that.

 Absolutely.
-So thank you everybody for listening.
-Allison and I will be back again with another show answering another big question.
-Next time
+So thank you everybody for listening, also and I will be back again with another show answering another big question next time.